Ashwagandha is a plant traditionally used in Ayurvedic medicine to promote a youthful state of physical and mental well-being.

 - 5 g per day of root powder has been tested to improve semen quality (1,12).

 In what forms is ashwagandha available?

 Ashwagandha is a plant whose roots, leaves, and berries can be ground and made available as a powder, tea, or essential oil.
 Some applications, particularly to assist in pain control, involve mashing ashwagandha root with water to turn it into a paste and applying it topically.
 Formulations of ashwagandha are available over the counter, however, dosage may vary depending on the method of use/ingestion.

 Roman obtains ashwagandha from a non-GMO source in India that grows Withania somnifera.
 The root extract used by Roman contains 1.5% withanolides.

-Ashwagandha is one of five ingredients in Roman’s daily Testosterone Support supplement.
+Ashwagandha is one of five main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
-Each individual tablet contains 75mg of ashwagandha root extract, for a total daily dose of 300mg.
+Each individual tablet contains 75 mg of ashwagandha root extract, for a total daily dose of 300 mg.

-Other ingredients in the tablet include cholecalciferol, maca root powder, magnesium citrate, zinc sulfate, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, Povidone).
+Other ingredients in the tablets include maca root powder, magnesium citrate, zinc sulfate, cholecalciferol, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).

 What are the side effects of taking ashwagandha?